JonathanArrance/AWcollector/README.md

 **AmbiantWeather**

-You willneed to configure an [API](https://ambientweather.docs.apiary.io/#introduction/authentication) and application key in the AmbiantWeather API dashboard.
+You will need to configure an [API](https://ambientweather.docs.apiary.io/#introduction/authentication) and application key in the AmbiantWeather API dashboard.

 ## Setup